 The United Irishmen sent Theobald Wolfe Tone and Edward Lewins to Paris to try to convince the French to assist their planned rising in Ireland.
 Kilmaine and Tone became great friends during 1797 and ’98.
 When Bonaparte met with Tone and Lewins in December 1797, however, it did not go so well.
 Tone recalled that Bonaparte was cold and spoke little, and Bonaparte later said he had no confidence in the two men or that the United Irishmen would rise up when the French arrived in Ireland.
 In February 1798 he inspected his troops gathering in Northern France for the invasion and suddenly decided the French Navy was not capable of delivering a large force to Ireland and Great Britain.

 (Right: Theobald Wolfe Tone.)

 In the end, the French forces that arrived in Ireland were far too late, and far too few.
-Hubert landed in Mayo on August 22nd and managed to rally a good number of Irish rebels to his small army.
-He was briefly successful, but was surrounded and his entire force captured at Ballinamuck, Co.
+Humbert landed in Mayo on August 22nd and managed to rally a good number of Irish rebels to his small army.
+He was briefly successful but was surrounded and his entire force captured at Ballinamuck, Co.
 Longford on September 8th.

-(Left: The victory of Gen. Hubert at Castelbar, Co.
+(Left: The victory of Gen. Humbert at Castelbar, Co.
 Mayo.)

-At first the Directory seemed to favor Kilmaine’s plan.
-But when word arrived of Hubert’s defeat their ardor diminished.
-Then on October 19th word arrived that Admiral Bompart’s French fleet carrying Hardy had been meet by a British fleet at Lough Swilly and defeated with some ships escaping back to France, but the Hoche had been captured.
+At first, the Directory seemed to favor Kilmaine’s plan.
+But when word arrived of Humbert’s defeat their ardor diminished.
+Then on October 19th word arrived that Admiral Bompart’s French fleet carrying Hardy had been met by a British fleet at Lough Swilly and defeated with some ships escaping back to France, but the Hoche had been captured.
 There was little left to do but cancel Kilmaine’s now hopeless invasion attempt.